 I learned a LOT while helping and watching my neighbor friends move long distance.

 It also makes me shudder to think about ever moving from my house – ugh!

-While I constantly work to get rid of clutter, this is still a 4-bedroom 3000+ square foot home with lots of STUFF.
+While I constantly work to downsize and get rid of clutter, this is still a 4-bedroom 3000+ square foot home with lots of STUFF.

 I’d need lots of time, lots of energy, lots of help… and a checklist!